 Enabling 2FA affects all account contacts.

-As a Partner account contact, you can enable 2FA for account contacts and your sub-account contacts.
-When you log into sub-accounts, you will not be asked for 2FA twice.
 A set of 2FA settings that account contacts can modify depends on the role they are granted.

 Read our Knowledge Base article for more information on account contacts and contact roles.